Beyond the Clouds (1995 film): Story of a Love Affair that Never Existed (Ferrara)

 In Ferrara, Italy, Silvano meets Carmen and asks her where he can find a room for the night.
 She directs him to a hotel where she is staying.
 After checking in, Silvano sees her in the hotel restaurant and joins her.
 Silvano learns that Carmen is a teacher.
 They are attracted to each other, but they retire to their separate rooms.
 She undresses and waits for him, but he never comes.
 The next morning, he finds that she has checked out of the hotel.

 Two years later in a movie theater in Ferrara, Silvano sees Carmen again and later approaches her outside.
 As they walk past the Castello Estense, she speaks of words that need to be spoken, but he says the only words worth speaking are hidden inside.
 Silvano walks Carmen to her home, where she reveals that she lived with a man for a year, and only recently he left her.
 "Words do us good," she tells Silvano, "even in writing.
 A woman expects them.
 She always does."
 Although seemingly attracted to Silvano, Carmen rebuffs his attempted kiss, and he leaves.
 Later he returns to her room, they undress, and he passes his hand over her skin as if unable to touch her.
 They move to passionately kiss, but they do not.
-Finally, he leaves without making love to her.
+Finally, he leaves without having sex with her.
 Out in the street, he looks back at her watching from a window.

 The Girl, The Crime...
 (Portofino)

 The director visits a deserted beach on a dreary day.
 The wind sweeps the sand across the beach.
 He finds an old photograph of a seaside town cradled on a hillside.
 In Portofino, Italy, while exploring the quaint passageways above town, the director encounters a beautiful woman and follows her to a seaside clothing shop where the woman works.
 In the shop, she gives him a look of recognition.
 They do not speak, but seem drawn to each other.
 As the director leaves, she gestures to him but he does not respond.

 Some time later, the woman meets her friend at the Caffè Excelsior, but notices the director sitting nearby.
 She approaches him and confesses, "I killed my father.
 I stabbed him twelve times," and then walks away.
 The director follows and they talk about the killing that took place a year prior, for which she spent three months in jail before being acquitted.
 She takes him to the "scene of the crime" at the waterfront.
 Conflicted by her feelings for the director, she says, "You remind me of somebody."
-They walk to her apartment and make love.
+They walk to her apartment and have sex.
 Later, the director sits at a pool above the town contemplating the woman's story and its impact on the film he is writing.